 The UW Oshkosh Office of International Education must prepare a legal document called the “Form DS-2019” for you before you can apply for your U.S. visa.
 You’ll take this form and other documents to your visa interview.

 To prepare all forms properly our staff will need a lot of information, most of which is required by the U.S. government.
-We are not legally allowed to give you Form DS-2019 until we have collected and reviewed all of the documents listed on the application!
-All documentation must be provided to the UWO in the original language plus an English translation.
+We are not legally allowed to give you Form DS-2019 until we have collected and reviewed all of the documents listed on the application.

 Researchers can apply to access both the UW Oshkosh library and the Oshkosh public library.
 Through both libraries, you can access materials from other university and public libraries in the state of Wisconsin.